Pence to campaign for Kemp in Georgia, breaks with Trump - NewsBreak

 Pence to campaign for Kemp in Georgia, breaks with Trump

-Former Vice President Mike Pence on Friday announced that he will campaign for Gov. Brian Kemp in his reelection bid in Georgia, breaking with former President Trump, who has backed former Sen. David Perdue in the closely watched primary.
+( The Hill ) — Former Vice President Mike Pence on Friday announced that he will campaign for Gov. Brian Kemp in his reelection bid in Georgia, breaking with former President Donald Trump, who has backed former Sen. David Perdue in the closely watched primary.

 Pence announced he will participate in a May 23 get-out-the-vote rally with Kemp before Georgia’s May 24 gubernatorial primary.